victronenergy/dbus_gps/README.txt

 dbus_gps
 ========

 daemon on ccgx that reads info from a usb/serial gps in NMEA0183 format and publishes it on dbus.

+Building depens on:
+ - python
+ - dbus libs + headers
+ - libevent libs + headers

+For crosscompiling, installing the ccgx sdk is sufficient, it contains above dependencies.
+For a normal compile, to run the project on a pc, Google will help you :).

 To build and compile: